Howard-Tilton-Library/OpenRefine_Intermediate/Lesson_Plan.md

 * Select Import Project in the left side of the screen
 * Browse and select the file you saved in the last step
 * Rename if necessary, and select "Import Project"
+### To reuse project operations
+#### To export project operations
+* Select Undo/Redo
+* Select Extract...
+* Select the desired operations and copy the resulting JSON
+#### To apply project operations
+* Select Undo/Redo
+* Select Apply...
+* Paste the code from the step above into the box and click "Perform Operations."

 ## Advanced Options
 ### Reconciliation